gagachang/Debian-based_rootfs_with_OPTEE/README.md

+# Intro.
+This tutorial is about how to replace the default Normal World linux rootfs with debian-based linaro-rootfs.

+So that we can have a more complete development environment in Normal World Linux.

-# 1. Compile the OP-TEE raspberry-pi version
+# 1. Compile the OP-TEE raspberry-pi3 version
 I compiled the OP-TEE 3.6.0 rpi3 version.

 # 2. Download Linaro Debian-based Rootfs image